Krowsie/starter-academic/content/project/compact/index.md

 ---
-title: COMPACT
+title: COMPACT: Core Outcomes and Measures in Paediatric Anxiety Clinical Trials
-subtitle: Core Outcomes and Measures in Paediatric Anxiety Clinical Trials
+subtitle: ""
 date: 2024-01-05T12:24:47.624Z
 summary: This project plans to develop, an evidence- and consensus-based COS for pediatric anxiety disorder trials with active engagement of youth and family